 - Install and configure the Windows Deployment Services (WDS) Windows Server role.

-- For a multicast-enabled distribution point, make sure the SQL Server Native Client is installed and up to date.
+- For a multicast-enabled distribution point, ensure the SQL Server Native Client is installed and up to date.
 For more information, see Prerequisite checks – SQL Server Native Client.

-Make sure the your site server has administrative privileges on remote distribution point server before start of the activity.
+Ensure your site server has administrative privileges on the remote distribution point server before starting the activity.

 Add New Distribution Point | ConfigMgr

-You want to install remote Distribution point and new site system server, then follow the steps.
+If you want to install a remote Distribution point and a new site system server, follow the steps.

-NOTE! – When you already have remote site system server and want to install remote DP on that already existing site system, then you can skip following two steps.
+NOTE! – When you already have a remote site system server and want to install remote DP on that already existing site system, you can skip the following two steps.

 - Navigate \Administration\Overview\Site Configuration\Sites

-- Right click on site server and select Create Site System Server
+- Right-click the on-site server and select Create Site System Server

 Select Site System Role

-- Click NEXT on the proxy configuration page.
+Click NEXT on the proxy configuration page.
 Proxy is not required for this DP setup.
 Select the Distribution Point option and click the NEXT button.

 IIS, Branch Cache, LEDBAT settings